andriesfilmer/gtd/cheatsheets/vim.md

 ## Sessions

-    :mks                               " Save your session in current dir vim -S                             " Start with your saved session in current dir
+    :mks                               " Save your session in current dir (default: `session.vim`) vim -S                             " Start with your saved session in current dir vim mks! .session-lang.vim         " Save session to `.session.lang.vim` file vim -S .session-lang.vim           " Start with your a session

 ## Completions